TwilioDevEd/browser-calls-django/README.md

     npm install
     ```

-1. Copy the `.env_example` file to `.env`, and edit it to include your [Twilio API credentials](https://www.twilio.com/console) and the phone number and TwimL App Sid you made above.
+1. Copy the `.env.example` file to `.env`, and edit it to include your [Twilio API credentials](https://www.twilio.com/console) and the phone number and TwimL App Sid you made above.
 We use [python-dotenv](https://github.com/theskumar/python-dotenv) to load those variables automatically.

+    ```
+    cp .env.example .env
+    ```

 1. Start a local PostgreSQL database and create a database called `browser_calls`:
     - If on a Mac, we recommend [Postgres.app](http://postgresapp.com/).
 After install, open psql and run `CREATE DATABASE browser_calls;`